La Paz, Bolivia 2026: Your Ultimate Travel Guide to the World’s Highest Capital—Where Andean Soul Meets Urban Innovation.

 8. Transportation: Green & Inclusive Mobility

-- Take Mi Teleferico round town at 3.50 BOB and do not take unmarked taxis.
+- Take Mi Teleferico around town and do not take unmarked taxis.

 - Walking when wearing good shoes is recommended since the cobblestones are uneven.